Hyperbolicity of adjoint linear series on varieties with positive tangent bundle: Positivity of syzygy bundles

 Finally, we turn to hyperelliptic and Kummer varieties and recall the following recent results:

 \begin{theorem}[{\cite[(5.3) on p.
 16]{Cau25}}] Let $G$ be a finite commutative group acting freely and not only by translations on an abelian variety $A$ of dimension $n$.
-Consider the quotient $\pi:A\to X:=A/G$ and assume $q(X)>0$.
-Then for any ample line bundle $L$ and any numerically trivial line bundle $N\equiv 0$ on $X$, the bundle $\pi^*(M_{N+mL}\otimes (2L))$ is GV for $m\geq 2n$. \end{theorem}
+Consider the quotient $\pi:A\to X:=A/G$.
+Let $L$ be an ample line bundle and $N\equiv 0$ be a numerically trivial line bundle on $X$.
+Then \begin{itemize} \item[$(1)$] The bundle $\pi^*(M_{N+mL}\otimes (2L))$ is GV for $m\geq 2n+1$. \footnote{This part follows easily by the arguments of \cite{Cau25}.
+This is pointed out to us by F. Caucci whom we thank.} \item[$(2)$] If $q(X)>0$, then the same conclusion holds if $m\geq 2n$. \end{itemize} \end{theorem}

 \begin{lemma}[{\cite[Lemma 5.4]{MR4688553}}] Let $K(A)$ be the Kummer variety associated to an abelian variety $A$.
 Let $L$ be an ample line bundle on $K(A)$. \footnote{$L$ is globally generated by \cite[Lemma 2.5]{MR4688553}.} For $m \geq 2$, $\pi^* M_{mL} \langle \frac{m}{2(m-1)} \pi^*L \rangle$ is IT$_0$. \end{lemma}